nightscout/nightscout.github.io/docs/troubleshoot/railway.md

 ## Cleanup

 After several deployment attempts your Railway account might show more than one app.
-Since there is a 5$ limit before billing, depending on how you use it, it is important to make sure you don't have useless apps wasting CPU time and memory.
+Since there is a 5$ limit to hobby plan before increased billing, depending on how you use it, it is important to make sure you don't have useless apps wasting CPU time and memory.

 Open [Railway](https://railway.app) and click `login`.
 Login with GitHub.